Real Estate Intelligence

 - Assessment

 - — The value a municipality assigns to a property for tax purposes.
-Not the same as market value, but trends in assessment values closely track market direction.

 - MLS

 - — Multiple Listing Service.
 The database realtors use to list properties for sale.
-"Before it hits MLS" means identifying likely sellers from public data before they formally list.